Odd Fossengen

-Odd Fossengen (27 February 1945 – 29 December 2017) was a Norwegian international motorcycle speedway rider.
+Odd Kristian Fossengen (27 February 1945 – 29 December 2017) was an international motorcycle speedway rider from Norway.
+He earned 8 caps for the Norway national speedway team.

-Career Summary
+Career summary

-Fossengen signed for the Poole Pirates in 1968 following a successful trial with the club and he proved to be a popular signing with the Poole supporters.
-In 1968 he finished 3rd in the World Pairs Final with Øyvind S. Berg.
-His only major honour came in 1969, with Poole winning the British League Championship.
+Fossengen signed for the Poole Pirates in 1968, following a successful trial with the club and he proved to be a popular signing with the Poole supporters.
+He continued to ride for Poole for seven years.

+He won the bronze medal on two occasions at the Norwegian Individual Speedway Championship, in 1967 and 1972.

+In 1968, he finished third in the World Pairs Final with Øyvind S. Berg.

+His only major league honour came in 1969, with Poole winning the British League Championship.
 In May 1974, Fossengen's speedway career ended after he suffered a badly broken thigh.
 He was hit by his compatriot Ulf Lovaas' bike while riding for Poole against Oxford.

+Retirement

 He moved back to Oslo in 1974 and worked for a firm selling and repairing hydraulic machinery for 7 years.
 He then set up his own firm selling and repairing compressed air machinery.

 Fossengen suffered a massive heart attack on 27 December 2017 and died on 29 December 2017.
 He is survived by his wife, Susan, and their three daughters, Kirsty, Katrina and Annika.